 “It is helping a community get a high school that will benefit more than just children of DiveMex workers.”

 One member of management told me in a discussion over dinner what he liked about being involved in Fair Trade.
 I didn’t have a pen or paper handy but I can tell you he moved me with the sincerity of his response and the pride with which he told me that businesses could lead their country up and improve life for the citizens and that he was happy to be doing just that.
-I was moved because he was.
 I love it when you feel someone’s enthusiasm and I felt his.

 On asking a worker what her message would be to people who wanted to learn about Fair Trade, she said, “It’s a very good program for our people.
 I would say ‘thank you’.
 By buying Fair Trade, you are helping our people.”